ypaulsussman/yblog/content/other_peoples_lines.md

 Only the madman is absolutely sure. -Robert Anton Wilson, novelist (1932-2007)

 Man is least himself when he talks in his own person.
 Give him a mask, and he will tell you the truth. -Oscar Wilde, writer (1854-1900)

 Conscience is a man's compass, and though the needle sometimes deviates, though one often perceives irregularities when directing one's course by it, one must still try to follow its direction. -Vincent van Gogh, painter (1853-1890)

 Men have slow reflexes.
 In general it takes several generations later for them to understand. -Stanislaw J. Lec, poet and aphorist (1909-1966)

 What monstrosities would walk the streets were some people's faces as unfinished as their minds. -Eric Hoffer, philosopher and author (1902-1983)

 The propagandist's purpose is to make one set of people forget that certain other sets of people are human. -Aldous Huxley, novelist (1894-1963)

 Action is consolatory. -Joseph Conrad

-All animals, except man, know that the principal business of life is to enjoy it. –Samuel Butler, poet (1612-1680)
+All animals, except man, know that the principal business of life is to enjoy it. -Samuel Butler, poet (1612-1680)

 Artists are the antennae of the race. -Ezra Pound, poet (1885-1972)

 The art of leadership is saying no, not yes.
 It is very easy to say yes. -Tony Blair

 Chastity―the most unnatural of all the sexual perversions. -Aldous Huxley, novelist (1894-1963)

 Ask yourself whether you are happy, and you cease to be so. -John Stuart Mill, philosopher and economist (1806-1873)

 Show me a hero and I will write you a tragedy. -F. Scott Fitzgerald

 It is no measure of health to be well adjusted to a profoundly sick society. -J. Krishnamurti, author, speaker, and philosopher (1895-1986)

 Death must be distinguished from dying, with which it is often confused. -Sydney Smith

 If God made us in His image, we have certainly returned the compliment. -Voltaire, philosopher (1694-1778)

 Parodies and caricatures are the most penetrating of criticisms. -Aldous Huxley, novelist (1894-1963)

 A critic is a man who knows the way but can’t drive the car. -Kenneth Tynan